dylanmcdiarmid/virtual-dom-docs-wip/widget.md

   this.count = previous.count + 1
   // Only re-render if the current count is odd if (this.count % 2) {
-    // When using widgets and updating, you are responsible for the relevant
+    // Returning a new element from widget#update
-    // dom manipulation.
-The second argument passed to update is the previous
+    // will replace the previous node
-    // dom node associated with the widget. var newNode = this.init()
-    domNode.parentNode.replaceChild(newNode, domNode)
-    return newNode
+    return this.init()
   }
   return null
 }